 In many organisations, diversity professionals have to compete to get the attention of senior management and board-level executives.
 Pushing for the resources and will-power needed to transform organisations beyond inauthentic strategies, tokenism and ill-performing but well-meaning projects can be tough.

-So whilst And Fortune 500 shows that white men account for 85% of board level roles, and McKinsey reports that organisations in the top quartile for ethnic and racial diversity in management were 35% more likely than others to have financial returns above the industry mean – many organisations still lag behind in nurturing rather than squandering diverse talent.
+Whilst Fortune 500 shows that white men account for 85% of board level roles, McKinsey reports that organisations in the top quartile for ethnic and racial diversity in management were 35% more likely than others to have financial returns above the industry mean – yet many organisations still lag behind in nurturing rather than squandering diverse talent.

 One viewpoint is that only asking, “What’s the most lucrative thing to do?” is masking the more important question – “What’s the right thing to do?”